productscience/planet-friendly-web/contributing.md

 ### If you are up for reading early versions of the guide

 You might just be interested in reading versions of the guide as they're written, and giving feedback on the content and clarity.
 That's extremely valuable.
-You'll have an option to opt-in when signing up for the newsletter, or you can opt in, when fillig out the contributor form.
+You'll have an option to opt-in when signing up for the newsletter, or you can opt in, when filling out the contributor form.

 [Go to the Planet Friendly Web Guide contributor form](https://docs.google.com/forms/d/e/1FAIpQLSdQPnCVOOxvQABIO2lkXUONvLEnUmDg0XMw3e6itYudHQwT_w/viewform?usp=sf_link)